Vedaant-Jadli-Collab/Hack-Battle-25/README.md

 This project is licensed under the MIT License.

 ## Directory Structure
-- `src/`: Main source code for the finance app.
+- `src/`: Main source code for the educational tool.
 - `Logo/`: Project logo and branding.
 - `requirements.txt`: Required Python packages.